opengisch/talks/qfield/README.md

 Cloud is in beta and coming very, very soon.
 There has been already a presentation earlier today about it, if missed it, check out the recordings.

 ## iOS and Windows Support
-QField runs not only on Android.
-Versions for Windows and iOS are in beta as well.
-Check it out and have nice testing.
+As well coming soon is the Windows Version.
+It's in beta as well as the iOS version.
+So ceck it out and have nice testing.

 ## Release info
 This is the current release is 1.9.6.